CodeFusionEhsan/CodeFusionEhsan/README.md

 ## 🧑‍💻 About Me

-- 🌟 17 years young & passionate about building the future with AI & Web3
+- 🌟 17 years young & passionate about building the future with AI & Web
 - 🧠 Focused on integrating AI into web applications
 - 💡 Obsessed with Machine Learning, AI, and automating the boring stuff
 - 🎨 I blend tech with creativity for interfaces that are both powerful and delightful